-When both the CP function and the UP function support the ADPDP feature, the CP function may activate one or more pre-defined PDRs for a PFCP session during a PFCP Session Establishment or a PFCP Session Modification procedure.
-A pre-defined PDR shall be configured in the UP function before it can be activated in a PFCP session.
+When both the CP function and the UP function support the ADPDR feature, the CP function may activate one or more pre-defined rules for a PFCP session during a PFCP Session Establishment or a PFCP Session Modification procedure.
+A pre-defined rule shall be configured in the UP function before it can be activated in a PFCP session.

-A pre-defined PDR may contain all the necessary packets detection information to identify a service data flow or application traffic which may be common to many PFCP sessions, and it may be configured in the UPF associated with a pre-defined FAR, one or more pre-defined QER(s), and/or one or more pre-defined URR(s).
+A pre-defined rule may contain all the necessary packets detection information to identify a service data flow or application traffic which may be common to many PFCP sessions, and it may be configured in the UPF associated with a pre-defined FAR, one or more pre-defined QER(s), and/or one or more pre-defined URR(s).

-Any PFCP session specific information, e.g. traffic endpoint information, may not be part of a pre-defined PDR and is provisioned before or during the activation of the pre-defined PDR.
+Any PFCP session specific information, e.g. traffic endpoint information, may not be part of a pre-defined rule and is provisioned before or during the activation of the pre-defined rule.

-To activate one or more pre-defined PDR(s), the CP function shall provide one or more Activate Predefined Rules IE(s) in a Create PDR IE in a PFCP Session Establishment Request, or in a Create PDR IE or an Update PDR IE in a PFCP Session Modification Request message, that references a pre-defined PDR configured in the UP function, with the following information in the Create PDR or Update PDR IE:
+To activate one or more pre-defined rules, the CP function shall provide one or more Activate Predefined Rules IE(s) in a Create PDR IE in a PFCP Session Establishment Request, or in a Create PDR IE or an Update PDR IE in a PFCP Session Modification Request message, that references a pre-defined rule configured in the UP function, with the following information in the Create PDR IE or Update PDR IE: